open/close all folders

 - Omnidisciplinary Scientist: When the Flying Squirrel first reads a file with info on von Schlitz, she notes he has nine degrees while "The Field Trip" has another professor state that it's easier to count the degrees he doesn't have, such as history and archeology.

 - Stupid Jetpack Hitler: Von Schlitz is the man inventing the jetpacks.
 Specifically his research and melding of science and magics are the reason the Nazis have things like dinosaur squads and a One-Man Army ubermensch.

 - Large Ham: Her debut episode features her threatening Toronto's upper crust from a theater stage and making the most of it.
 Even when she adopts the Golden Claw's more subtle tactics, she can't resist pulling a big public, audacious job like having a minion dressed as the Red Panda steal war bond money live on the radio to get the Red Panda's attention.
-Word of God is that the sheer hamminess of Andrea Lyons' performance as the Professor saved her from being merely a one shot supervillain.
+Word of God from notes in the Night of the Red Panda comics is that the sheer hamminess of Andrea Lyons' performance as the Professor saved her from being merely a one shot supervillain.

 - Mad Scientist: Her Necronium 234 zombification formula is entirely her own creation, which she attributes to a combination of modern science and voodoo wisdom.

 - Revenge Before Reason: In season nine, Professor Zombie cares far more on taking revenge on the Red Panda, to the point she'd unleash a true zombie apocalypse on Toronto; something she'd avoided in the past and even helped fight.
 The Panda eventually learns she was victimized by the Chimaera group, buried alive, and left for dead.
 They wiped her memory just enough that she didn't know who had done it to her, causing her to focus her hatred on the Red Panda by default.